An Atlantic City Childhood, Complete with Frank Sinatra and Miss America

 Was it a normal childhood?
 Probably not, but I had parents who tempered the resort glamour and dalliances in show-business with bromides such as, “All that glitters is not gold.”
 Was it an interesting childhood?
 You betcha!
 And thus, I still have “sand in my shoes.”

 Vicki Gold Levi is an author and picture editor.
 She co-founded the Atlantic City Historical Museum on Garden Pier, and co-authored Atlantic City:125 Years of Ocean Madness.
 For five seasons she was the historical consultant on HBO’s Boardwalk Empire.
 Currently she is a trustee on the Historical Organ Restoration Committee, restoring the world’s largest pipe organ in Boardwalk Hall, and on the Lucy the Elephant board.
-She also co-authored Cuba Style and is working on a major exhibition at the Wolfsonian Museum in Miami Beach in 2016, featuring her vintage Cuban collection.
+She also co-authored Cuba Style: Graphics from the Golden Age of Design and is working on a major exhibition at the Wolfsonian Museum in Miami Beach in 2016, featuring her vintage Cuban collection.

 Atlantic City’s Endless Cycles of Creative Destruction

 The end of the Labor Day weekend always leaves Atlantic City residents feeling a bit melancholy.
 The days get shorter and the town grows quieter.
 Parking is easier and seats at the bar open up.
 But this year, there was more than a whiff of melancholy mixing with the sea air.

 Two casinos, Showboat and Revel, closed their doors and another, Trump Plaza, will stop operations soon.
 Casino revenues are half of what they were before the Great Recession.
 Thousands of jobs have disappeared.
 Everyday families load up U-Hauls with bed frames and patio furniture and head back to where they came from in 1990 or 1975 or 1955.